-- Septal defects—hole in the inside wall of the heart
+- Septal defects, or a hole in the heart's inside wall

-- Patent ductus-arteriosus—abnormal connection between major blood vessels near the heart
+- Patent ductus-arteriosus, an abnormal connection between major blood vessels near the heart

-- Other defects present from birth such as:
+- Other issues present from birth such as:

-- Changes to the heart because of heart attack, heart failure, and long-standing high blood pressure
+- Changes to the heart because of heart attack, heart failure, or long-standing high blood pressure

-- Endocarditis—infection of the inner lining of heart valves and chambers
+- Endocarditis, an infection of the inner lining of heart valves and chambers

-- Cardiac myxoma—a benign soft tumor within the heart (rare)
+- Cardiac myxoma, a benign soft tumor within the heart.
+This is rare.

 Normal heart murmurs are more common in children 3 to 7 years old.
 Pregnant women are also at increased risk.